Crit1fail/ARVR-LUDO/README.md

 Each player is assigned a set of colored coins.
 Roll the dice to move your coins.
 The objective is to get all your coins to the home before other players.
-Multiplayer mode can be added by connecting players over a network.
+Multiplayer mode can be added on same device.

 # Code Overview